release-engineering/tap-fitter/README.md

 # tap-fitter

-RH Tap Fitter is a utility designed to aid operator developers to enable features and generate configurations in order to properly run in cerrtain pipeline environments.
+RH Tap Fitter is a utility designed to aid operator developers to enable features and generate configurations in order to properly run in certain pipeline environments.

 This CLI tool will injest composite templates and generate the approriate devfiles.